 Chitin, a polymer of $\beta(1-4)$ -linked N-acetyl-D-glucosamine (GlcNAc), is the second most abundant polysaccharide in nature.
-Chitin is present in numerous pathogens, such as nematode parasites, dust mites, and fungi^{1-3}, and is a pathogen-associated molecular pattern (PAMP) that activates mammalian innate immunity4.
-To mitigate constant exposure to environmental chitin, mammals have evolved unusual multi-gene loci that are highly conserved and encode chitinresponse machinery, including chitin-binding (chi-lectins) and chitin-degrading (chitinases) proteins.
-Chitin clearance is particularly important for mammalian pulmonary health, where exposure to and accumulation of chitin can be deleterious.
-In the absence of AMCase, chitin accumulates in the airways, leading to epithelial stress, chronic activation of type 2 immunity, and age-related pulmonary fibrosis^{5,6}.
+Chitin is present in numerous pathogens, such as nematode parasites, dust mites, and fungi $^{1-3}$, and is a pathogen-associated molecular pattern (PAMP) that activates mammalian innate immunity 4 .
+To mitigate constant exposure to environmental chitin, mammals have evolved unusual multi-gene loci that are highly conserved and encode chitin-response machinery, including chitin-binding (chi-lectins) and chitin-degrading (chitinases) proteins.

-Humans express two active chitinases as well as five chitin-binding proteins that recognize chitin across many tissues7.
-Mitigating the negative effects of high chitin levels is particularly important for mammalian lung and gastrointestinal health.
+Humans express two active chitinases as well as five chitin-binding proteins that recognize chitin across many tissues 7.
+Chitin levels can be potentially important for mammalian lung and gastrointestinal health.
 These tissues have distinct pH, with the lung environment normally ~pH 7.0 and the stomach environment normally ~pH 2.0, which raises the question of how chitin-response machinery has evolved to function optimally across such diverse chemical environments.
-Acidic Mammalian Chitinase (AMCase) was originally discovered in the stomach and named for its high enzymatic activity under acidic conditions.
-AMCase is also constitutively expressed in the lungs at low levels and overexpressed upon chitin exposure^{6,8,9}, suggesting this single enzyme has evolved to perform its function under vastly different chemical conditions.
+Acidic Mammalian Chitinase (AMCase, also known as Chia, for chitinase, acidic) was originally discovered in the stomach and named for its acidic isoelectric point.
+AMCase is also constitutively expressed in the lungs at low levels and overexpressed upon chitin exposure ^{6,8,9}, suggesting this single enzyme has evolved to perform its function under vastly different chemical conditions.
+Chitin clearance is particularly important for mammalian pulmonary health, where exposure to and accumulation of chitin can be deleterious.
+In the absence of AMCase, chitin accumulates in the airways, leading to epithelial stress, chronic activation of type 2 immunity, and age-related pulmonary fibrosis ^{5,6}.

 AMCase is a member of the glycosyl hydrolase family 18 (GH18)10, the members of which hydrolyze sugar linkages through a conserved two-step mechanism where the glycosidic oxygen is protonated by an acidic residue and a nucleophile adds into the anomeric carbon leading to elimination of the hydrolyzed product (Figure 1A).
 This mechanism is corroborated by structures of different GH18 chitinases, most notably S. marcescens Chitinase A (PDB ID: 1FFQ)11.
-In inhibitor-bound structures for human AMCase (hAMCase; PDB ID: 3FY1), interactions mimicking the retentive, post-cleavage intermediate state pre-hydrolysis of the oxazolinium intermediate are adopted by the nonhydrolyzable analogs^{12,13}.
+In inhibitor-bound structures for human AMCase (hAMCase; PDB ID: 3FY1), interactions mimicking the retentive, post-cleavage intermediate state pre-hydrolysis of the oxazolinium intermediate are adopted by the nonhydrolyzable analogs ^{12,13}.
 Unlike the nonhydrolyzable inhibitors, we expect that the oxazolinium intermediate formed from chitin will reopen into the reducing-end GlcNAc monomer unit upon the nucleophilic addition of water.

-Biochemical studies of mouse AMCase (mAMCase) measuring relative activity levels demonstrated a global maximum activity at acidic pH, but also a broad second local optimum near neutral pH14.
-This result suggested that mAMCase exhibits two distinct pH optima, which is unlike most enzymes that exhibit a shift or broadening of enzymatic activity across conditions^{15-17}.
+Biochemical studies of mouse AMCase (mAMCase) measuring relative activity levels demonstrated a global maximum activity at acidic pH, but also a broad second local optimum near neutral pH 14.
+This result suggested that mAMCase exhibits two distinct pH optima, which is unlike most enzymes that exhibit a shift or broadening of enzymatic activity across conditions ^{15-17}.
 For mAMCase the global maximum near pH 2.0 resembles the chemical environments of the stomach and the local maximum near pH 7.0 is similar to the environment of the lung.
-These two pH optima in the same enzyme suggest that mAMCase may employ different mechanisms to perform its function in different environments18.
-In contrast, the human homolog has maximal activity at pH 4.6 with sharply declining activity at more acidic and basic pH^{18,19}.
+These two pH optima in the same enzyme suggest that mAMCase may employ different mechanisms to perform its function in different environments 18.
+In contrast, the human homolog has maximal activity at pH 4.6 with sharply declining activity at more acidic and basic pH ^{18,19}.
 This optimum corresponds with the pH of lung tissue in pulmonary fibrosis and other disease contexts, suggesting that hAMCase may have been selected for its ability to clear chitin from the lungs and restore healthy lung function.